Baugulf: Retirement

 Alcuin's letters were generally very broad with careful selection of passages and teachings relevant to the recipient generally drawing heavily on scripture.
-In his letter to the monks of Fulda he was uncharacteristically explicit and candied referring directly to a specific problem that troubled that particular community at that time: the sick Baugulf, who due to his illness did not necessarily live up to the rule of Benedict.
-This departure from form may indicate that this was Alcuin giving his opiton on debate within the Frankish church on what the nature of what the role of abbot was and what their duties involved.
+In his letter to the monks of Fulda he was uncharacteristically explicit and candid referring directly to a specific problem that troubled that particular community at that time: the sick Baugulf, who due to his illness did not necessarily live up to the rule of Benedict.
+This departure from form may indicate that this was Alcuin giving his opinion on debate within the Frankish church on what the nature of what the role of abbot was and what their duties involved.

 Legacy

 Candidus Brun (a Monk and priest at Fulda) was commanded to write the Vita Baugulf (a record of the life of Baugulf) by Eigil of Fulda the forth Abbot of Fulda sometime prior to 822 but this has not survived.